VANTAGE Multimedia Communications invites students to explore innovative, creative ways of producing stories using video and sound.

 - Isaiah, Multimedia Communications Student

-Multimedia Communications invites students to explore innovative, creative ways of producing stories using scriptwriting, video, and sound.
-Working with media professionals, students learn skills and industry standards for digital media, broadcast advertising, and social media content.
-Additionally, students analyze works of fiction and non-fiction literature.
+Students analyze works of fiction and non-fiction literature.
 They write analytical and interpretive pieces and examine writers' techniques to convey messages and effects.
 Students explore narrative techniques that can be applied to journalistic writing, investigative research, and storytelling.
-They investigate the world of podcasts, commercials, interviews, public service announcements, and community and local non-profits, organizations, and small businesses.
+They investigate the world of podcasts, commercials, interviews, public service announcements, and community and local non-profits, organizations and small businesses.

-Register for Digital Journalism if you are interested in:
+Register for Multimedia Communications if you are interested in:

 - Story-telling through media